microsoft/qsharp/katas/content/key_distribution/index.md

 Once Bob receives the qubits from Alice, he needs to decide in which basis, computational or Hadamard, to measure each of them, and these decisions are also random, with each basis chosen with $50\%$ probability.

-Finally, at the end of the first phase of the protocol Alice has a list of the bit values she sent as well as what basis she prepared each qubit in, and Bob has a list of bases he used to measure each qubit.
+Finally, at the end of the first phase of the protocol, Alice has a list of the bit values she sent as well as what basis she prepared each qubit in, and Bob has a list of bases he used to measure each qubit.

 To extract the shared key, they need to figure out when they both used the same basis, and toss the data from qubits where they used different bases.
-If Alice and Bob did not use the same basis to prepare and measure the qubits in, the measurement results Bob got will be just random bits with $50\%$ probability for both the `Zero` and `One` outcomes.
+If Alice and Bob didn't use the same basis to prepare and measure the qubits in, the measurement results Bob got will be just random bits with $50\%$ probability for both the 0 and 1 outcomes.
 But if they used the same basis, Bob's measurement result will match the bit Alice sent.

 This means that by exchanging information about the bases Alice and Bob used for preparation and measurements via a public classical communication channel, they can deduce which parts of their lists of bits they kept private are identical, and use them as their shared key!

-Now that we've learned the theory behind the BB84 protocol, let's implement its steps to see it in action!
+Now that you've learned the theory behind the BB84 protocol, let's implement its steps to see it in action!

 @[exercise]({
     "id": "key_distribution__random_array",